 - where to stay

-- why you travel alone
+- why do you travel alone

 Questioning before check-in with El Al Airlines

-These are the questions I was asked.
+These are the questions I was posed.

 - Where to stay